No, VERA Files does not block Facebook pages sharing fake news.

 To date, the fact check project has not received contributions from other individuals or institutions but will disclose any individual donation exceeding $1,000 or P50,000.

 Verafiles Inc. relies on the proceeds from the sale of its stories, donations and contributions, and grants to fund its operations.
-It received a total of P1 million from individual contributors in 2016.
+It received a total of P1.13 million in donations and contributions in 2017.
 Read more about Verafiles Inc. here.

 How sure are we that you’re not backed by a politician or political party?